cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 (Notes:
 In ABNF, strings such as `"A"`, `"B"` etc. are case-insensitive, as is intended here.
-The rules above could have written `%x62` as `%s"b"` etc., but didn't, in order to maximize ABNF tool compatibility.)
+The rules above could, instead of `%x62`, also have used `%s"b"` etc., but didn't, in order to maximize ABNF tool compatibility.)

 Now that SESC is more restrictively formulated, this also requires an